dkarthe/webjeda-blog/_posts/2015-12-10-how-to-create-and-host-a-website-on-github-pages.md

 </p>
 </div>

-If you want a clear idea on how to host website usig user pages then please refer to this repository - [webjeda](https://github.com/sharu725/sharu725.github.io){:rel='nofollow'}{:target="_blank"}
+If you want a clear idea on how to host website usig user pages then please refer to this repository - [webjeda](https://github.com/sharu725/sharu725.github.io){:rel='nofollow'}{:target="_blank"}.
-has no **gh-pages** branch.
+It has no **gh-pages** branch.
 We are hosting master branch itself as a website.
 To do that you have to rename your respository to this format **username.github.io**.
 Here, username is github user name.
 My github username is sharu725(for webjeda).

 If you access [http://sharu725.github.io](http://sharu725.github.io){:rel='nofollow'}{:target="_blank"} then you will end up in webjeda.com.
-This redirection happens after setiing up a custon doamin name.
+This redirection happens after setting up a custon doamin name.

 I created this website using foundation framework which is similar to bootstrap.
 You can always use a template from [html5up](html5up.net){:rel='nofollow'}{:target="_blank"} which provides pretty good templates for free.